 I asked Scott (owner of the Nosh Truck) what he thought about Pastrami Dan’s (586 9th Street North).
 His eyes lit up, which told me everything.

 It was nearing 2 in the afternoon, and Scott mentioned that they might not be open.
-It didn’t stop me from driving over there to find out for myself.
+However, it didn’t stop me from driving over there to find out for myself.

 I made it there with a little over an hour to spare.
-Pastrami Dan’s is open from 11 to 4 Monday through Saturday, just to be clear; hours change during the summer.
+Pastrami Dan’s is open from 11 to 4 Monday through Saturday.
+To be clear; hours change during the summer.

 My wife Marcela is not a pastrami or roast beef fan, so lucky for me, there’s a Super Taco that she can eat.
 It’s got a lovely cheese crisp built around the border with ground beef, salsa, and plenty of lettuce.
 This fellow is her thing.

 Is Jalapeño Relish a thing?

 A little bowl full of their housemade jalapeño relish arrives just before her first bite.
 We both loved it.
 The relish fits better with her Super Taco and the chili dog than with the pastrami wedge.